An Amazing Ride: Study Offers Dengue Treatment Hope - UrduPoint

 It can cause intense flu-like symptoms, and sometimes develops into severe dengue which can be fatal.

-And because there are four different strains of the virus, infection with one doesn't protect against another, and catching dengue a second time is often more serious.
+And because there are four different strains, infection with one does not protect against another, and catching dengue a second time is often more serious.

 A vaccine called Dengvaxia is approved for use only in some countries and is effective against a single strain.